mejdidallel/STGCN-SWMV/README.md

 # STGCN-SWMV

-This is the code, data repository and pre-trained models for our work : **A Sliding Window Based Approach With Double Majority Voting for Online Human Action Recognition using Spatial Temporal Graph Convolutional Neural Networks**.
+This is the code, data repository and pre-trained models for our work : **A Sliding Window Based Approach With Majority Voting for Online Human Action Recognition using Spatial Temporal Graph Convolutional Neural Networks**.

 ## Introduction